IntelLabs/GraVi-T/README.md

 > We use the features from the thirdparty repositories.

 ### Directory Structure
-The data directories should look like as follows:
+The data directories should look as follows:
 ```
 |-- data
     |-- annotations